pyamsoft/tetherfi/README.md

 interesting things with this, like sharing the VPN connection from your Android with another device (your VPN app must support accessing Local Area Network devices)

+**Your home router has reached the device connection limit**

+TetherFi acts as the "router" and provides a access point for your other devices to connect to.
+Thus, devices connected to TetherFi do not count towards your real router's connection limit.

 ## Privacy

 TetherFi respects your privacy.
 TetherFi is open source, and always will be.
 TetherFi